-Public health practitioners can increase public awareness to help communities understand and recognize situations that may endanger people living with severe cognitive impairment including wandering, driving, and cooking alone.
-Increased awareness can help families recognize warning signs and develop safety plans to minimize these risks.
+Public health practitioners can increase public awareness about situations that may be dangerous to people with severe cognitive impairment including wandering, driving and cooking alone.
+Better public awareness can help families recognize warning signs and develop safety plans to minimize these risks.

 Cognitive impairment may also increase the risk of self-neglect for people living alone with dementia, especially as ability to perform activities of daily living gradually declines.
 The public health community can actively strive to prevent abuse, neglect and exploitation through partnerships with adult protective services, law enforcement, aging network service providers and other community-based organizations.

 In many localities, public health is charged with leading the community’s disaster and emergency preparedness plans.
 This may include natural disasters such as hurricanes and tornadoes or emergency response plans such as evacuation and contamination.
-To help ensure that local and state preparedness plans consider the particular vulnerabilities of people living with dementia, public health agencies can elicit insights from people with dementia, caregivers and experts on cognitive impairment.
-Further, emergency responders and shelter staff could benefit from training about signs and symptoms of dementia and other cognitive impairments.
+To help ensure that local and state preparedness plans consider the particular vulnerabilities of people living with dementia, public health agencies must elicit insights from people living with dementia, caregivers, and experts on cognitive impairment.
+Further, emergency responders and shelter staff benefit from specific training about the signs and symptoms of dementia and other cognitive impairments.
 Learn how public health can attend to the unique challenges associated with dementia during the coronavirus pandemic.

 Care and advance planning